codacy-open-source-projects-scans/mongodb/src/mongo/db/timeseries/README.md

 - **active bucket**: A bucket that is either archived or open.
 It forms the cardinality managed by the BucketCatalog.

-- **alternate bucket**: Used in the context of [useAlternateBucket()](https://github.com/mongodb/mongo/blob/4fb9fe8ef26cde41d3fe1c261bae1ef75c2c3bfc/src/mongo/db/timeseries/bucket_catalog/bucket_catalog_internal.h#L158-L163) and refers to any eligible bucket that can be found in memory for reopening.

-- **archived bucket**: A bucket that resides on-disk with a crumb of info [still in memory](https://github.com/10gen/mongo/blob/883a40fdd73056c88221aa668a627cd2e6c621a6/src/mongo/db/timeseries/bucket_catalog/bucket_catalog.h#L166-L175) to support efficient reopening without querying.
+- **archived bucket**: A bucket that resides on-disk with a crumb of info [still in memory](https://github.com/mongodb/mongo/blob/r8.2.1/src/mongo/db/timeseries/bucket_catalog/bucket_catalog.h#L132-L137) to support efficient reopening without querying.
 Adding new measurements to this bucket will require materializing data from disk.